 The Imperial Tombs

-If you are interested in mysterious secrets of Vietnam, wait no more to visit hundreds of imperial tombs in Huế. actually, you can visit any tomb there; however, three of the most popular ones are Tomb of Emperor Minh Mạng, Tomb of Emperor Tự Đức and Tomb of Emperor Khải Định.
+If you are interested in the mysterious secrets of Vietnam, wait no more to visit hundreds of imperial tombs in Huế. actually, you can visit any tomb there; however, three of the most popular ones are the Tomb of Emperor Minh Mạng, the Tomb of Emperor Tự Đức, and the Tomb of Emperor Khải Định.

-Emperor Gia Long was the first emperor of Nguyễn Dynasty (1800s of course).
-However, the location of Tomb of Emperor Gia Long is the furthest from the city center and the worst condition.
-Therefore, it’s not as popular as the rest that only local people visit everyday.
+Emperor Gia Long was the first emperor of the Nguyễn Dynasty (the 1800s of course).
+However, the location of the Tomb of Emperor Gia Long is the furthest from the city center and the worst condition.
+Therefore, it’s not as popular as the rest that only local people visit every day.

 Thiên Mụ Pagoda